saisankp/Stock-Market-Application/README.md

 You can also view the graphs for any ticker for the last 5, 10, 15, 20, 25, 30 or so years!<br>
 <h3 align="center">How it works.</h3>
 <p>This application was made with the Java library <a href="https://processing.org/">"Processing"</a>.
 Using the <a href="https://github.com/jagracar/grafica">Grafica</a> library, it can show graphs for tickers for mutliple ranges of time, as preferred by the user.</p> <br>
-<p align="center">You can download the newest release of this application as an executable file for Windows.<br> You are also free to swap the csv files for any of your own!</p>

 ## The intial sketch of the user interface
 <img src="https://i.imgur.com/MFNPSHq.png" />